34.01 Jurisdiction of county court.

 (2) The county court shall have exclusive jurisdiction of proceedings relating to the right of possession of real property and to the forcible or unlawful detention of lands and tenements, except that the circuit court also has jurisdiction if the amount in controversy exceeds the jurisdictional limits of the county court or the circuit court otherwise has jurisdiction as provided in s.
 26.012.
 In cases transferred to the circuit court pursuant to Rule 1.170(j), Florida Rules of Civil Procedure, or Rule 7.100(d), Florida Small Claims Rules, the demands of all parties shall be resolved by the circuit court.

 History.—s.
 7, ch.
 72-406; s.
 2, ch.
 74-209; s.
 2, ch.
 77-135; s.
 1, ch.
 91-181; s.
 9, ch.
 93-255.

-34.017 Certification of questions to district court of appeal.— (1) A county court is permitted to certify a question to the district court of appeal in a final judgment if the question may have statewide application, and:
+34.017 Certification of questions to district court of appeal.— (1) A county court may certify a question to the district court of appeal in a final judgment that is appealable to the circuit court if the question may have statewide application, and:

 (a) Is of great public importance; or